cmomin/polka_implem/README.md

 ## Known Limitations

 The randomness generation process is based on the Numpy Python package, which makes it quite difficult to use outside a Python environment.
 Although generating the same random values as our own is not strictly necessary in a practical deployment of POLKA, it may be desired in order to perform regression tests to verify the correct functioning of a new implementation.
-For this purpose, a PRNG instance using a similar seed can be used to easily generate only the random values used in an execution.
-These can then be stored and passed as input to the implementation being verified.
+For this purpose, a PRNG instance using a similar seed can be used to easily generate only the random values used in as single execution.
+These can then be stored and/or forwarded as input to the implementation being verified.

 This code is given as a reference code, and does not intend to be secure against side-channel attacks.
 In particular, it does not implement SPA and DPA countermesures (that would require a lower level programming langage) and does not use a secured randomness source.
 It is also implemented with an unprotected Ascon as authenticated encryption scheme for illustration.